-

 11:20

-Building Trustworthy AI in Financial Services: Security, Resilience and Governance Beyond Prompt Injection
+PRESENTATION: Building Trustworthy AI in Financial Services: Security, Resilience and Governance Beyond Prompt Injection

 Hemant Patkar - Cybersecurity Lead Designer/Architect - VIRGIN MONEY